-The AC, having reviewed the scope and value of non-audit services provided to the Group by the external auditors, is satisfied that there are no such services provided, thus will not prejudice and affect the independence and objectivity of the external auditors.
-The audit and non-audit fees paid/payable to the external auditors for the financial year ended 30 June 2016 were \$\$143,500 and \$\$\$ nil respectively.
+The AC, having reviewed the scope and value of non-audit services provided to the Group by the external auditors, is satisfied that the nature and extent of such services will not prejudice and affect the independence and objectivity of the external auditors.
+The audit fees paid/payable to the external auditors for the financial year ended 30 June 2017 were \$148,500.
+There were no non-audit fees paid/payable to the external auditors for the financial year ended 30 June 2017.